 Often, it can be difficult and emotionally trying to go through the steps of bringing action against someone in a workplace bullying case.
 We understand this.
 At Splatt Lawyers, you receive confidential, expert advice and care from our dedicated team.

-If you have been involved in a workplace bullying incident, get on the dog and bone and give us a call on 1800 700 125.
+If you have been involved in a workplace bullying incident, give us a call on 1800 700 125.
 We’re here to help.